sylvainemery/sylvainemery.github.io/_drafts/Google IO 14 recap.md

 	Brings chromecast functionnality (Google cast) to set-top boxes or smart TVs Google Cast: mirror your android screen to your tv

+ChromeOS
-some android apps are "ported" to chromebooks
+	some android apps are "ported" to chromebooks better integration with phone: calls, text messages, notifications.
+Unlock chromebook when your phone is near

 Chromecast
 	Cast without being on the same wifi (via ultrasonic sounds http://gigaom.com/2014/06/26/chromecast-will-use-ultrasonic-sounds-to-pair-your-tv-with-your-friends-phones/)